 What I do when I am not tutoring

-I started a PhD in Theoretical Physics at King's College London last October.
+I started a PhD in Theoretical Physics at King's College London in 2018.
 When I am not doing Physics, I play lots of rugby.
 I have also danced for as long as I can remember so I take opportunities to attend dance classes in London when possible.

 ''She was very well prepared and seems to be going through it in a very methodical way analysing strengths and weaknesses with a close eye on the syllabus.
 When went through a paper she was careful to go through the exact wording on the marks schemes to highlight keywords that must be used to get the marks.
 I like her organisation and the way that she goes about it and I think I will like her teaching a lot. '' (Mother of GCSE and A-level students)

 ''I’ve just finished my interviews and am actually sitting on the train right now.
 Thank you so much for you help regarding interview prep. [...]
 Once again, thank you so much for your help, no way could I have done them without you.''
 (Oxbridge candidate)